Core Concepts

 Secret tokens

-Every time you start cloud-share-sender, it generates a fresh 12-character alphanumeric secret token (e.g. aB3kP9mQ2rTs).
-This secret serves two roles:
+1. Session secret (_secret) — a fresh 12-character alphanumeric string (e.g. aB3kP9mQ2rTs).
+This serves two roles:

-1. Authentication — every API call to the sender includes ?secret=<token>.
-Requests without a valid secret are rejected with 401 Unauthorized.
+• API authentication — every API call from the receiver includes Authorization: Bearer <secret>.
+Requests with a missing or invalid secret are rejected with 401 Unauthorized.

-2. Encryption key material — the AES-256 encryption key is derived from this secret using SHA-256.
+• Encryption key material — the AES-256 encryption key is derived from this secret using HKDF-SHA256 (RFC 5869).

-The secret is:
+The session secret is:

 • Generated randomly on each sender start